Himalaya Neem

 Neem has been used in the ayurvedic tradition for thousands of years to maintain health.
 The roots, bark, gum, leaves, fruit, seed kernels and seed oil are all used in therapeutic preparations for both internal and topical use.

 Neem is regarded as a Twacha (skin) Rasayana in the ayurvedic literature.
 Neem has a purifying and clarifying effect, drawing out excess oil and smoothing out blemishes, so it is wonderful for persons with Kapha (earth or water predominant) skin.
 It is also soothing for dry, irritated skin when combined with aloe vera or rose water.
-Because its cooling nature, neem is also helpful for Pitta-related skin issues
+Because of its cooling nature, neem is also helpful for Pitta-related skin issues

 The Neem leaf is especially useful in balancing Vata disorders.
 It removes ama and other toxins from the body, purifies the blood, and neutralizes damaging free radicals.
 The Neem bark has cool, bitter, and astringent properties.
 It is traditionally used to treat tiredness, Kapha dosha imbalance.